 Based on data collected during the 2013 PWC survey, play behavior is expected to occur at Sand Point and Miners Beach, as PWCs in these locations were observed circling the majority of the time PWCs were in use (NPS 2013b).
 Table 4-14 presents noise experienced by visitors (onshore or kayakers) from a carbureted two-stroke PWC engine during play behavior under alternative 1.
-The duration of PWC use is expected to vary, so table 4-14 presents the noise from 30, 60, and 90 minutes of cumulative use over a 4hour visitor stay.
+The duration of PWC use is expected to vary, so table 4-14 presents the noise from 30, 60, and 90 minutes of cumulative use over a 4-hour visitor stay.
 These numbers represent the noise experienced by other visitors when PWCs are operating in play mode over the course of the 4-hour day.
-The noise generated by PWC play behavior and experienced by visitors (60.8 to 68.9 dBA) would exceed baseline sound levels (36.3 to 39.2 dBA) at the national lakeshore (NPS 2013d).
-Speed varies during circling maneuvers on a PWC; this variation in speed, and therefore noise, can be more disruptive than constant noise such as that of a transiting PWC.
-For routine maneuvers, there would be brief increases of 5 dB and increases of up to 10 dB for rapid 180degree turns (Fristrup and Joyce 2014).
-Additionally, the data presented in table 4-14 represent the noise from 1 PWC exhibiting play behavior.
-Doubling the number of PWCs to 2 vessels would increase the noise by 3 dB; increasing the number to 4 PWCs circling at one time would increase the values in table 4-14 by 6 dB.